Dtech-Dbug/EJS/ProgramStruct/README.md

 // the binding named welcome will hold the value "Hello Reader How are you liking JavaScript?"
 ```

 The above example may seem a little cryptic if you are an absolute beginner to programming.
-But what it is doing essentially is just concatanteing two strings because we used an expression that includes a binary operation between two expressions `Greet + Question`
+But what it is doing essentially is just concatanateing two strings because we used an expression that includes a binary operation between two expressions `Greet + Question`

 Consider a simple example for usage of defined bindings as expressions.
 Imagine Santa Clause 🎅 gives you 1000$ on Christmas and again 1000$ on New Year's eve.